emrecanaltinsoy/forex_data/README.md

 # Daily Forex Data Since 2011-01-01

+The data is obtained using a python script that gathers information from HTML using BeautifulSoup.

+The data will be updated daily automatically via GitHub actions.

 ## The currencies in the data (per USD)
 - Argentine Peso
 - Australian Dollar